Modern Cloth Nappy & Sanitary Products Rebate

 Re-usable crockery or re-usable plastic wares provided by vendors and washed on site.

-Compostable plates and bowls made from PLA, sugarcane or paper.
+Compostable plates and bowls made from uncoated paper, wood, wheat or bamboo

 Cutlery